-As Amnesty International notes, decriminalization does not mean the cessation of anti-trafficking efforts.27 Most sex workers are not coerced or subjected to trafficking.
-Sex workers, however, "are in the best position to identify who is being coerced or trafficked and removing criminal penalties allows them to be full partners without fear of arrest."28
+As Amnesty International notes, decriminalization does not mean the cessation of antitrafficking efforts.
+Most sex workers are not coerced or subjected to trafficking.
+Sex workers, however, "are in the best position to identify who is being coerced or trafficked and removing criminal penalties allows them to be full partners without fear of arrest."
+In sum, laws criminalizing the consensual exchange of sex inflict profound harm on sex workers and our